amber-lang/amber-docs/docs/nightly-alpha/advanced_syntax/union_types.md

 # Union Types {#union_types}

 Union types provide a flexible way to define variables, function parameters, and return types that can accept values of multiple distinct types.
-This powerful feature allows you to write more flexible and expressive code while maintaining type safety.

 ## Basic Syntax